In Store Services

 Flu is a highly infectious and very common viral disease.
 The effects of flu can be devastating, but by getting the flu jab you can stop flu in its tracks before it harms you or your family.

-The Flu Jab Service is available at your local Rowlands Pharmacy between September and March.
+The Flu Jab Service is available at your local Rowlands Pharmacy from September through to the end of March.
+Speak to a participating store to book for your flu jab for £14.50.

 It is best to have the flu jab in early autumn before any outbreaks of flu.
 Remember that you need it every year, so don’t assume you are protected because you had one last year.
 Call Rowlands Pharmacy and ask our team about the Flu Jab Service.